AboveHero/os-wrapper/README.md

    ```
    openstack token issue -f shell
    ```
-   with whatever `OS_*` is in your environment (or RC), but does not propagate `--os-cloud` freom your final command into that token-issue call.
+   with whatever `OS_*` is in your environment (or RC), but does not propagate `--os-cloud` from your final command into that token-issue call.

 - If you run:
    ```